sandeepannandi/Emoji-Detector/README.md

 - Quit and relaunch the terminal/editor after changing permissions
 - Ensure no other app is using the camera
 - Try different camera indices by changing `cv2.VideoCapture(0)` to `cv2.VideoCapture(1)`

-### Emoji Images Not Loading
-- Verify image files are in the same directory as the script
-- Check file names match exactly: `smile.jpg`, `plain.png`, `air.jpg`
-- Ensure image files are not corrupted

 ### Detection Issues
 - Ensure good lighting on your face